Tawe/personal-blog/content/technical-writings/Cursor Faces Dev Backlash as VS Code Launches Open-Source AI Tool.md

 - "Cursor is unusable now"
 - "Cursor isn't generating anything"

 These aren't one-off gripes.
-The volume and tone suggest a deeper shift—something changed behind the scenes, and it hasn't been communicated.
+The volume and tone suggest a deeper shift - something changed behind the scenes, and it hasn't been communicated.

 ## 💸 Paying Users Are Frustrated

-Many of those raising concerns are long-time supporters—people who were paying users well before Cursor took off.
+Many of those raising concerns are long-time supporters - people who were paying users well before Cursor took off.
 Some have already canceled their subscriptions.
 Others are hanging back, waiting to see if it gets fixed.

 One user summed it up:

 "I used to love this tool.
-Now I sit waiting 45 seconds for a simple autocomplete—I canceled this morning."
+Now I sit waiting 45 seconds for a simple autocomplete - I canceled this morning."

-## 🤐 Transparency—or the Lack Thereof
+## 🤐 Transparency - or the Lack Thereof

 Cursor seems to have changed how its backend handles requests.
 But there's been no announcement.
 No changelog.
 No in-app heads-up.
 That silence is damaging.